An Easily Customizable Wine and Liquor Cabinet

-This plain wine cabinet is really a knockout in disguise… The DIY plans to build a Savoy Wine Cabinet feature three drawers and two cabinets with panels on the doors that resemble the drawer fronts.
-The larger cabinet features an X frame for holding wine bottles while the other cabinet features a shelf for other accessories.
-All in all, this cabinet is another easy build that can be completed in a weekend!
+Hey there!
+You won’t believe how amazing this plain wine cabinet is once you see it in action!
+The DIY plans for the Savoy Wine Cabinet are absolutely fantastic.
+It comes with three handy drawers and two cabinets that have panels on the doors, giving them the appearance of drawers too.
+One of the cabinets even has an X frame designed specifically for holding your precious wine bottles, while the other cabinet has a convenient shelf for storing other accessories.
+Trust me, this cabinet is a breeze to build and can be finished in just one weekend!

 - 1-1/4″ brad nails